Gbemiga97/IAM_Portfolio/CyberArk PAM Self-Hosted 12.6/05_LDAP-Integration-Lab/02_Lab.md

 ---

-### 5. Step 3 of the Wizard — Create Directory Mapping
+### 5. Step 3 of the Wizard: Created Directory Mapping

 This is the most important step — where the AD groups created in Step 1b are linked to CyberArk's role levels.